FilipStruhar/WiFighter/README.md

 --------------------------------------------------------------------

-## TO DO & BUGS
-- PMKID Attack doesn't work after Evil Twin

-!!
-IMPORTANT !!
-Attacker needs to choose their currently used "internet_interface" (if multiple the one showed in the OS lower bar) or it will cause clients not having internet connection
+## !!
+IMPORTANT !! - Read before use
+- **Evil Twin Attack - disconnect all other internet connections on other interfaces than theone selected as "Internet interface"**
+- **Evil Twin Attack - hcxdumptool stops capturing PMKIDs on interface chosen as "Evil Twin interface" after the attack ends... many times reseting NIC drivers with modprobe, replugging NIC or rebooting helped.
+It's somehow caused by the hostapd...**

 ## Future visions
-- Monitor start listen command error still switches the NIC to monitor
 - Choose more wordlists at once for cracking
 - Cracking with hashcat GPU
 - Generating wordlists
-- NIC info in reports
+- NIC, device info in reports

 --------------------------------------------------------------------